Fictitious force: On Earth

 The surface of the Earth is a rotating reference frame.
 To solve classical mechanics problems exactly in an Earthbound reference frame, three fictitious forces must be introduced: the Coriolis force, the centrifugal force (described below) and the Euler force.
 The Euler force is typically ignored because the variations in the angular velocity of the rotating surface of the Earth are usually insignificant.
 Both of the other fictitious forces are weak compared to most typical forces in everyday life, but they can be detected under careful conditions.
-For example, Léon Foucault used his Foucault pendulum to show that a Coriolis force results from the Earth's rotation.

-If the Earth were to rotate twenty times faster (making each day only ~72 minutes long), people could easily get the impression that such fictitious forces were pulling on them, as on a spinning carousel; people in temperate and tropical latitudes would, in fact, need to hold on in order to avoid being launched into orbit by the centrifugal force.
+For example, Léon Foucault used his Foucault pendulum to show that the Coriolis force results from the Earth's rotation.
+If the Earth were to rotate twenty times faster (making each day only ~72 minutes long), people could easily get the impression that such fictitious forces were pulling on them, as on a spinning carousel.
+People in temperate and tropical latitudes would, in fact, need to hold on, in order to avoid being launched into orbit by the centrifugal force.

+When moving along the equator in a ship heading in an easterly direction, objects appear to be slightly lighter than on the way back.
+This phenomenon has been observed and is called the Eötvös effect.